 Article XIV – Quorum

-A majority of the Board members constitute a quorum for the transaction of all business at any regular, special, or annual meeting.
+A simple majority of the Board members will constitute a quorum for the transaction of all business at any regular, special, or annual meeting.
 Phone votes or e-mail votes may be used by the President for any emergency business that may come up between meetings.

 Article XV – Voting by Proxy